Summary

 }

-For this input, you'll have to give the unique identifiers of the LogCollectors and the LogCollector configuration you want to start testing.
+For the input, you'll have to give the unique identifiers of the LogCollectors and the LogCollector configuration you want to start testing.
 Click on the Show Query link above the Syntax section for an example of how to get the identifier.

-Table: Input Using Standard Datatypes
+Table: Input Parameters & Datatypes

 Parameter Type Required Default Description